orbitdb/grant-applications/ff-open-grant/ORBITDB-1.0-PT2.md

 Not all applications can be built with peer-to-peer databases like OrbitDB.
 The types of applications that can be solved are called \*invariant confluent.
 These types of applications usually fall into the media or communication category, things like most of Google's suite of applications.

 The data flexibility that comes with the Merkle-CRDT data structure is also notable.
 Causal links between messages in the Merkle-DAG provide ordering information and deduplication, this separates the CRDT from the underlying network properties and replication.
-Systems like IPFS, Filecoin, or other storage backend can be used to backup and restore replicas.
+Systems like IPFS, Filecoin, or other storage backends can be used to backup and restore replicas.

 We think exploring this area by maintaining and upgrading OrbitDB is worthwhile.
 We believe it will result in more and better user-centric dapps that utilize technologies like IPFS and Filecoin.